Milli (rapper): Muay Thai

 On April 18, 2025, it was announced that Milli prepared to competed in a Muay Thai for the first time.
 She made her debut against Jiduo Jishi at an amateur bout in a main event of Fairtex Fight event in Lumpinee Stadium on May 17, 2025, her ring name as Umnuayjit Sitlaeksue (อำนวยจิต สิทธิ์แลกซื้อ).
 She lost the fight via unanimous decision, which all three judges scored bout 29–28.

+Show Me The Money

+In 2026, Milli became one of the contestants of the 12th season of the South Korean hip-hop reality show Show Me The Money.
+She was placed under Team Gray & Loco during the Team Matching Round.
+Milli made history as the first Thai rapper to reach the finals, and eventually place as the 3rd runner-up and winning the Global Vote category.

 Personal life

 On 21 July 2021, the military government of Prayut Chan-o-cha charged her for criticizing its poor response to the COVID-19 pandemic.
 She was accused of posting information which "threatens the national security", a crime punishable by up to five years in prison.
-Thai netizens, including multiple artists and music entities, voiced out their support of her using the hashtag "#แบนมิลลิ" (#SaveMilli).
+Thai netizens, including multiple artists and music entities, voiced out their support of her using the hashtag "#Saveมิลลิ" (#SaveMilli).
 The government additionally vowed to prosecute at least 20 more Thai influencers for criticizing the government, accusing them of spreading "fake news".
 She was fined 2,000 baht according to the Criminal Code Section 393.